 Membership and Registration

-The Civil Mediation Council is delighted to advise that membership of the new company, CMCL, which came into operation on 1st January 2015, is now open to all – everyone is welcome to apply.
+Membership of the new company, CMCL, which came into operation on 1st January 2015, is open to everyone.
+The CMC also became registered charity during 2015.

-CMCL has been established as a not for profit company to carry forward and develop the role of the CMC as the trusted authority in mediation for England and Wales.
+CMCL has been established as a not for profit company and charity to carry forward and develop the role of the CMC as the trusted authority in mediation for England and Wales.

-As a member of the CMC, you have the opportunity to shape the future direction of CMCL.
+As a member, you have the opportunity to shape the future direction of CMCL.

 We also encourage all mediation providers and practising mediators to sign up to the registration schemes and become a Registered Mediation Provider (RMP) or a CMC Registered Mediator.

-The cost of registration, including the membership fee, is £500 for mediation providers and £150 for individual mediators.
-Individual mediators registering via a RMP will pay £100.
+The cost of registration, including the membership fee, is £600 (£500 plus VAT) for mediation providers and £180 (£150 plus VAT) for individual mediators.
+Individual mediators registering via a RMP will pay £120 (£100 plus VAT).

 We are confident that CMC Registered Mediation Provider and CMC Registered Mediator status will quickly be seen by mediation users as a recognised badge of approval and a mark of quality assurance when searching for a suitable mediator.